Khetochandan/Dynamic-User-Dashboard/README.md

 Notifications are saved to localStorage, so they persist across refreshes.

-Each notification includes:
+Each notification includes:  ID, Text, Read, status, Timestamp

-ID

-Text

-Read status

-Timestamp

 🔄 3.
 Filtering Notifications
-Users can view:
+Users can view:  All, Unread, Read

-All

-Unread

-Read

 Implemented using a filter state and .filter() method on the notification array.